brichard19/certicom-challenge/README.md

 The database strategy is similar to the one described in  [Breaking ECC2K-130](/docs/breaking-ecc2k-130.pdf  "Breaking ECC2K-130").

 Usage:
-`rho-db --results-dir /path/to/data/dir/results  --db-dir /path/to/database/dir`
+`rho-db --input-dir /path/to/data/dir/results  --db-dir /path/to/database/dir`

 #### solver.py